tshino/vscode-kb-macro/README.md

         "args": {
             "command": "editor.action.selectToBracket"
         },
-        "when": "kb-macro.recording && editorTextFocus"
+        "when": "kb-macro.active && editorTextFocus"
     }
 ```
 Add this keybinding rule below the original one in the `keybindings.json`.

 The followings are the details.
 - The `kb-macro.wrap` command is the wrapper that executes the target command specified in the `args.command` parameter and records it on the sequence.
-- The `when` clause of a wrapper keybinding should contain additional context `kb-macro.recording`, which evaluates to `true` when macro recording is active.
+- The `when` clause of a wrapper keybinding should contain additional context `kb-macro.active`, which evaluates to `true` when the recording mechanism is active.
 - If you have an `args` parameter for the target command, you could write it in `args.args`.
 - If the target command is not a built-in command of VS Code, in other words, it is provided by an extension, likely you may need to add an `args.await` parameter in the wrapper.
 See below.